rbowsley/lamplighthelp/source/16-11-4_Setting_Up_Office_365_With_Two_Factor_Authentication.markdown

 ![Additional Security Microsoft](16.11.4b.png)

-- Click on 'additional security verification', then chooset he link 'Create and manage app passwords'.
+- Click on 'additional security verification', then choose the link 'Create and manage app passwords'.
 - This opens a new page - click on 'create'.

 ![Microsoft Create Password](16.11.4c.png)